dlncst/Power-BI-Portfolio/Power BI Project #2/readme.md

 In the making of this project I achieved the following:
 - Connect to a cloud data source (github) and load the data
-- Power query/data transformation: replace values blank to null, fill, sample columns (to merge columns etc), renaming -Visual with stacked bar chart for TestScores
+- Power query/data transformation: replace values blank to null, fill, sample columns (to merge columns etc), renaming
+- Visual with stacked bar chart for TestScores
--Visual with stacked column chart for Students -Created relationship (model view) for TestScores and Students (studentid and student number) -Created hierarchies (grouping information into smaller levels of granularity) and grouping columns into folders -Created matrix table
+- Visual with stacked column chart for Students
+- Created relationship (model view) for TestScores and Students (studentid and student number)
+- Created hierarchies (grouping information into smaller levels of granularity) and grouping columns into folders
+- Created matrix table
--Create DAX for TestScores
+- Create DAX for TestScores
--Visual edits: labels, titles, gridlines, x and y axis, change defaults from sum to averages, etc.
+- Visual edits: labels, titles, gridlines, x and y axis, change defaults from sum to averages, etc.
--Customized themes
+- Customized themes
--Actionable buttons, images
+- Actionable buttons, images
--Conditional formatting
+- Conditional formatting
--Text filter function
+- Text filter function
--Added QA AI feature
+- Added QA AI feature
--Set up pages>tooltip for charts tooltips
+- Set up pages>tooltip for charts tooltips
--Share to Power BI service and publish to myworkspace powerbi.con -Scheduled data auto refresh
+- Share to Power BI service and publish to myworkspace powerbi.con
+- Scheduled data auto refresh